Frequently Asked Questions

 Are tank trucks we see driving on the freeway and railroad tank cars covered by the ISO?

-No, only the nine facilities mentioned above are included in the ISO.
+No, only the eight facilities mentioned above are included in the ISO.

 What kinds of chemicals are covered by ISO?